straal/straal-ios/README.md

 ## Licence

 This library is released under Apache License 2.0.
-See [LICENSE](LICENSE).
+See [LICENSE](LICENSE) for more info.